The Sleeping Prince (fairy tale): Iran

 According to a study by Russian scholar Vladimir Minorsky, the tale type appears in Iran as type 437, Sang-e Sabur, with varied starting episodes: either a voice predicts the heroine's destiny lies with a dead man, or the heroine and her family are in a desert.
 Either way, the heroine enters a palace alone, the door locks her in, and she meets a prince lying on a slab, his body full of needles.
 She removes the needles for 40 days, but a Gypsy girl replaces her and marries the prince.
 At the end of the tale, the heroine tells her woes to a stone of patience and is overheard by the prince.
 Later, German scholar Ulrich Marzolph reported 22 variants of tale type 894, Der Geduldstein, across Iranian sources.
 In the Iranian tale, the heroine's destiny is predicted to be an unhappy one; she drifts away until she reaches a garden and enters a palace, where a youth is lying as if dead, his body prickled with several pins; the heroine helps the youth for almost 40 days, until she tires herself and buys a slavewoman to cover for her.
 This causes the youth, now awake, to mistake the slavewoman for his true saviour, and marries her, taking the heroine as their maidservant.
 At the end of the tale, the heroine asks the prince to bring a patience stone, which she tells her woes to.

 In a Persian tale collected by Emily Lorimer and David Lockhart Robertson Lorimer, from Kermani, The Story of the Marten-Stone, a king's daughter finds a castle with a sleeping prince inside, his body covered with needles.
 She begins a long and strenuous vigil, picking each needle for the next 40 days and 40 nights.
 After her slave girl replaces her as the prince's saviour, she asks for a marten-stone to pour out her woes to.

+Kurdish people

+A similar story also exists in the folktale corpus of the Kurdish people.
+According to the Catalogue of Kurdish Folktales, in tale type 437, "Der Nadelprinz" ("The Needle Prince"), a couple flees with their daughter to escape from a plague; they come across a castle, the girl enters it and is locked inside; she finds the corpse of a youth prickled with many needles; she begins to remove the needles; later, she hires a servant to help her in the castle and she removes the last needles, waking the prince, who thinks the servant is his saviour, instead of the heroine; the heroine asks the youth to bring her an object (the stone of patience), and she tells her woes to it; by doing so, the youth learns the truth, expels the servant and marries the heroine.
+The Catalogue of Kurdish Folktales registers three variants.